postmodern/ruby-install/README.md

     brew install ruby-install --HEAD

+### Arch Linux

+ruby-install is already included in the [AUR]:

+    yaourt -S ruby-install

 ### FreeBSD

 There is a [FreeBSD port] of ruby-install which can be copied into the local